 Understanding Life Insurance Health Ratings with QT Syndrome

 When applying for life insurance, premiums are set in large part by risk class.
 This risk class is determined by the applicant’s anticipated life expectancy and other risk factors.
 Certainly, one of the biggest components that has to do with life expectancy is one’s health.

 Those who have a current or past health issue may be assigned a “table” rating on their life insurance policy.
 This is an additional charge that may add between 15 to 200% to the amount of the premium, depending on the severity of the health condition.

-The table rating is put in place in order to account for the additional risk that the insurer is taking on, as the likelihood of the insurance company paying out a claim while the policy is in force is increased.
+The table rating is put in place in order to account for the additional risk taken on by the insurer because the likelihood of the insurance company having to pay out a claim while the policy is in force is increased.

 For those who are afflicted with Long QT syndrome, the best case scenario for coverage approval would be to have the following factors present: